Home Herbs A to Z Aragwadha (Cassia fistula)

 CEO & Founder of IAFA®

-Home remedies of Aragwadha – Cassia fistula
+Home Remedies of Aragwadha – Cassia fistula

 Aragwadha is one of the commonly used herb in Ayurveda treatment purposes, as it is naturally available abundantly and due to it’s high medicinal value.
 Acharyas like Susruta and Carakamentioned vastly about the uses of Aragwadha.